FonsahPageo/full-featured-api/README.md

 - Stores user information during registration (email, password)
 - Uses bcrypt to hash passwords before storing for security
+- Email and password shemas are validated by Joi

+### Posts table

+- Stores various posts created by the user
+- Post schema validated by Joi

 ## Getting started